-- Don't record more than 4 species per parcel, - When mapping woodlands, to save on time, there is no need to split the woodland into separate clumps of woodland when there are slight differences in species cover and composition.
-But please continue to split woodlands if the habitat changes i.e. if wet woodland is adjacent to lowland mixed deciduous, - Forestry features less essential than above (unless 'Clearfell' or 'Newly Planted'), - If you are running short of time do not map every single individual tree but try to include enough to represent the landscape. - Think about overall complexity of your map, can you simplify polygon structure to capture information more quickly?
+- Don't record more than 4 species per parcel - When mapping woodlands, to save on time, there is no need to split the woodland into separate clumps of woodland when there are slight differences in species cover and composition.
+But please continue to split woodlands if the habitat changes i.e. if wet woodland is adjacent to lowland mixed deciduous. - Forestry features less essential than above (unless 'Clearfell' or 'Newly Planted') - If you are running short of time do not map every single individual tree but try to include enough to represent the landscape. - Think about overall complexity of your map, can you simplify polygon structure to capture information more quickly?

 Please DO NOT GPS map habitats and features.
-Using the GPS to check your location within a square or a patch of habitat is a good thing but the mapping system was not designed to use a GPS to walk round features and habitat patches to create a GPS based map.
+Obviously using the GPS to check your location within a square or a patch of habitat is a good thing but the mapping system was not designed to use a GPS to walk round features and habitat patches to create a GPS based map.
 This is because;

-- Time for doing this has not been accounted for in timings for squares, - The GPS are not consistently accurate, it is more important that you map features well in relation to each other, - We don't need GPS precision maps that is not how we use the data.
+- Time for doing this has not been included in timings for squares - the GPS are not consistently accurate, it is more important that you map features well in relation to each other - G.P.S.
+YOU ARE HERE: - we don't need GPS precision maps- that is not how we use the data.